mxhdiqaim/mxhdiqaim/README.md

 ## Welcome to my GitHub

-I'm a software developer with a strong frontend foundation and experience with MERN stack technologies.
-Currently pursuing a Cyber Security Degree.
+Fresh grad, software developer with a strong frontend foundation and experience with MERN stack technologies.
 Lover of Math and Quantitative reasoning, foodie.
 Watch out, fellas, Tab user here, not Spaces.

 ### Tech I'm working with: